fbq('track', 'ViewContent');

 4. Floating Boats!
 This was a huge hit this week, and something I managed to bribe motivate the children with as they're getting into their "summer mode".
 We made sailboats out of milk cartons, then today we floated our boats.
 First, they put their boats in the water, then we added "people" (balls of clay) It was interesting to see how many people they put into their boats without disaster.
 They were thrilled to bring their boats as well as the "people" home at the end of the day today.
 We called our bodies of water The Atlantic Ocean, The Pacific Ocean, and the Indian Ocean.
 We figured the Arctic Ocean was mostly ice and probably wouldn't have sailboats.
 (Yes, I'm always finding excuses to squeeze in a bit of geography review as well!)

 5. "Beach Day" Theme Unit: We did manage to squeeze in some real learning, mostly in the form of centers.
 This set has plenty of review materials for my second graders!
-You can see this unit by clicking the link below or click here: Seashore Bundle
+You can see this unit by clicking the link below or click here: Beach Bundle

 What themes do your students enjoy in your class?